Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/09_Containers.md

 architecture, two elements where everybody can easily see that if you change this, the container will not run.
 But there is in fact more: containers talk to other hardware too, and on an HPC system the first piece of hardware that comes to mind is the interconnect.
 And they use the kernel of the host and the kernel modules and drivers provided by that kernel.
 Those can be a problem.
-A container that is not build to support the SlingShot interconnect, may fail (or if you're lucky just fall back to
+A container that is not build to support the Slingshot interconnect, may fail (or if you're lucky just fall back to
 TCP sockets in MPI, completely killing scalability, but technically speaking still working so portable).
 Containers that expect a certain version range of a particular driver on the system may fail if a different, out-of-range